-Chestnut cream isn't just a flavorful dessert or spread – it's also a healthy, versatile base for your kitchen creations.
-Whether you use it sweet in desserts or savory in sauces and soups, chestnut cream is a classic companion for autumn and winter.
-It's not only delicious but also nourishing.
+Chestnut cream isn't just a flavorful dessert or spread – it's also a super versatile base in the kitchen.
+Whether sweet as a dessert or savory in sauces and soups: chestnut cream is a classic autumn and winter staple that's not only tasty but also nourishing.

 What is chestnut cream?

-Chestnut cream is made from cooked, finely pureed sweet chestnuts.
+Chestnut cream is made from cooked, then finely pureed sweet chestnuts.
 It's especially popular in France, but also here as a sweet spread or baking ingredient – for example, in cakes and tortes.
-Lots of people buy ready-made versions these days, but you can easily make it yourself at home.
+Lots of people go for ready-made versions these days, but you can easily make it yourself too.

-Is chestnut cream healthy in the evening – does it fit?
+Chestnut cream in the evening – does it work?

-Chestnuts are among the more nutrient-rich filling sides, since compared to other nuts or seeds, they provide more carbohydrates and fiber.
-That makes chestnut cream healthy in the evening a great choice if you're after something satisfyingly filling, but not too heavy.
+Chestnuts are one of the more nutrient-rich side dishes since, compared to other nuts or seeds, they have more carbs and fiber.
+That makes chestnut cream a great choice when you want something filling but not too heavy.

-Paired with a mindful diet, like the one described in the Liver Cleanse & Detox according to Hildegard von Bingen, chestnut cream fits right into a balanced, plant-based way of eating.
+Paired with a mindful approach to eating, like the one described in the Hildegard diet, chestnut cream fits right into a balanced, plant-based lifestyle.

 How do you use chestnut cream?

-Chestnut cream uses are super versatile – you can go sweet or savory:
+Chestnut cream is super versatile – sweet or savory:

 - classic dessert with cream or vanilla